WTCSC/the-meh-thematical-calculator-RandomHuman2020/README.md

 - Python 3

 ## Usage
 This script does not take any command-line arguments.
-Simply input one of the numbers shown to select an option.
+Simply input the options presented to you, then two whole numbers to run a calculation

 ## Contributing
 If you wish to contribute code to this project, fork the repo, make your changes, and make a pull request.